EulerianTechnologies/edgee-eulerian-analytics/README.md

 5. Save and you are all setup !

 Example :
-- trackingTarget : can be io1 if your tracking domain is io1.eulerian.net
+- trackingTarget : can be io1.eulerian.net for example
 - website : can be my-website for example

 After a couple of minutes, you can log into your Eulerian Analytics account and view your site statistics.